2011-9-10 New version of NT6_Fast_Installer.zip available (fixes 'bootsect.exe not found' error).

-The following instructions have not been tested by me and so I cannot vouch that they will work!
+I have not tetsed the following instructions and so I cannot vouch that they will work!

 Note: You will need to download and install the Windows 7 or 8 WAIK onto your 'office' computer first before you can run DISM.

 Before you run Installer.cmd to make the USB drive, you first need to add the USB 3 drivers to the \sources\install.wim file.

 First extract the install.wim file from the Windows 7 install ISO onto your hard disk so that it can be modified.

 It is suggested that you disable your antivirus software and close all Explorer windows now.

 At an elevated (Run as Administrator) command prompt, navigate to the Windows OEM Preinstallation Kit (Windows OPK) servicing folder, and type the following command to retrieve the name or index number for the image you want to modify.

 Dism /Get-WimInfo /WimFile:C:\test\images\install.wim

 An index or name value is required for most operations that specify a WIM file.

 Type the following command to mount the offline Windows image contained in the install.wim file (change the name value to exactly the name of the version you intend to use, as listed).